-- 4. For QDWI, retroactive coverage can be effective up to the first day of the 3 month period prior to the date of application if all eligibility factors were met during the 3 month period including eligibility and effective date of Medicare Part A. - Note: Retroactive coverage for QI-1 cannot begin before January 1 in the year of application.
+4. For QDWI, retroactive coverage can be effective up to the first day of the 3 month period prior to the date of application if all eligibility factors were met during the 3 month period including eligibility and effective date of Medicare Part A.